-In September 2015 United Nations has adopted at the Sustainable Development Goals in New York, USA.
+In September 2015, the United Nations adopted their Sustainable Development Goals in New York, USA.

-Half of the world´s population live in the cities (by 2030 the number will grow to 70%).
-For this reason cities play leading role in reaching the sustainable development of the planet.
+Half of the world´s population live in cities (by 2030 the number will grow to 70%).
+For this reason, cities play a leading role in reaching the sustainable development of the planet.

-UCLG-ASPC together with UCLG and with the support of ILO organized a workshop in Negombo (Sri Lanka) from the 9 to the 12 of December to work with the cities representatives from Asia& Pacific region on bringing sustainable development to the local level.
+UCLG-ASPC together with UCLG and with the support of ILO organized a workshop in Negombo (Sri Lanka) from the 9th to the 12th of December to work with representatives from the cities in the Asian & Pacific region on bringing sustainable development to the local level.

-The event was held in the City Hall of Negombo, where 40 participants from diverse cultural backgrounds cooperate to solve problems of the virtual villages.
+The event was held in the City Hall of Negombo, where 40 participants from diverse cultural backgrounds cooperated to solve problems of the virtual villages.

 Through our role playing game we have created an atmosphere of trust between participants that lead to better exchange of needs, good practices and expectations.

 As a lesson learned form the game, other participants reflected on how objective indicators of development and transparency are crucial for good decision-making.
 They also emphasized that better co-operation and collaboration between local stakeholders could lead to greater gains when engaging with external stakeholders (like investors or the private sector).